gkaguirrelab/gkaModelEye/quadric/README.md

        G H I K]

 Vector:
-       [A B C D E F G H I J K]
+       [A B C D E F G H I K]

 The directories are:

-convert		- Convert quadrics between these forms, and from angles to rays
+- convert		- Convert quadrics between these forms, and from angles to rays

-geodetics	- Points and paths on ellipsoidal surfaces
+- geodetics	- Points and paths on ellipsoidal surfaces

-plot		- Plot quadric surfaces
+- plot		- Plot quadric surfaces

-primitives	- Return primitive quadric surfaces (sphere, paraboloid, hyperboloid)
+- primitives	- Return primitive quadric surfaces (sphere, paraboloid, hyperboloid)

-properties	- Obtain the properties of a given quadric surface
+- properties	- Obtain the properties of a given quadric surface

-relations	- Spatial relationships between rays, surfaces, and points
+- relations	- Spatial relationships between rays, surfaces, and points

-transform	- Affine (and other) transforms of surfaces and rays
+- transform	- Affine (and other) transforms of surfaces and rays